4 minutes read

 - Photograph or video image of an individual

 What is personal data protection act in Singapore?

-In accordance with the Singapore Personal Data Protection Act 2012 (“PDPA”), all organisations in Singapore that fail to comply with PDPA may be fined up to S$1 million.
-The penalty is expected to increase further to 10% of the orgnaisation’s revenue when the Personal Data Protection (Amendment) Bill 2020 is adopted.
-Specifically, in accordance with the PDPA, all organisations must meet the following nine obligations:
+In accordance with the Singapore Personal Data Protection (Amendment) Bill, organisations can be fined up to S$1 million or 10% of their annual Singapore’s revenue for not complying with the PDPA.
+Specifically, in accordance with the PDPA, all organisations must adhere to the Do-Not-Call Provisions and meet the following nine obligations:

 Appointment of Data Protection Officer (DPO)

 Under the PDPA, the appointment of a Data Protection Officer (the “DPO”) is mandatory when the company/organisation is collecting personal data in the course of carrying out its business operations.
 A DPO of your company can be one individual or a team (either an employee or externally appointed) to ensure its compliance with the PDPA.
 Primarily, the role of the DPO includes the following:

 - Develop and implement processes and policies for the handling of personal data;